-As the City saw during the disasterous flooding in June 2018 and again in 2019, drainage improvement projects are a necessary component of the City's services.
-Each year, the City Engineer and/or the City's Drainage Engineer present the CD Council with applications based on the previous year's calls for assistance, street closures, property damage assessments and/or other variables.
+The City saw disastrous flooding in June 2018 and 2019 and had maintained its high priority.
+Each year, the Engineering Department presents applications based on calls for assistance, street closures, property damage assessments and/or other variables.
 The City Engineer is a key staff member in the City's Emergency Management Plan and also serves as the local flood plain administrator.
-Within her purview lies services complementary to the provision of drainage such as street improvements, traffic assessments, sidewalk improvements (curb and gutter) and GIS planning and mapping.
-In an effort to the increase community resiliency, the CDBG program consistently funds water/sewer improvements projects and, during severe weather, CD staff may serves as a liaison with residents and service organizations providing support in low and moderate-income areas.
-And, due to the June 2018 flooding, FEMA funds have been allocated to the region in order to address the Presidentally eclared disaster.
+Within her purview lies services complementary to drainage such as street improvements, traffic assessments, sidewalk improvements (curb and gutter) and GIS planning.
+In an effort to the increase community resiliency, the CDBG program consistently funds water/sewer improvements projects and, during severe weather, CD staff may serve as a liaison with residents and service organizations providing support in low and moderate-income areas.
+And, due to the June 2018 flooding, FEMA funds have been allocated to the region in order to address the Presidentally-declared disaster.
 In addition, voters approved a bond for the provision of additional drainage projects throughout the community.
 Progress may be followed on the City's bond website.

-Further, the McAllen Public Utilities is responsible for the provision of safe drinking water and sanitary sewer services.
+Further, the McAllen Public Utilities (MPU) is responsible for the provision of safe drinking water and sanitary sewer services.
 Recently, MPU upgraded or constructed new facilities for these services.
 CDBG funds are often used to assist in low-income areas by replacing aging water and sewer infrastructure.
 Through upgrades/new construction, the now stable infrastructure is less likely to be negatively impacted during hazardous weather/situations.